 So that’s the gist.
 Just bear in mind that you’ll likely be working around even the best toilet stool and doing so often.

-Overall, any of the best toilet squat stools you see here are going to be well worth it.
-What you need to figure out is what small features make the most sense for you and your family.
+Overall, any of the toilet stools you see here are going to be well worth it.
+What you need to figure out is what small features make the most sense in choosing the best toilet stool for you and your family.

 Does it need to accommodate children?